-- \ Level I Trauma Center - > Atrium Health Carolinas Medical Center - Atrium Health Levine Children's Hospital at CMC (Pediatric) - ★ Level II Trauma Center - N/A - \ Level III Trauma Center - Novant Health Presbyterian Medical Center - Patients categorized as Priority-1 Trauma will be transported to the HIGHEST-LEVEL designated trauma center in Mecklenburg County - \ Patients with the following injuries or mechanisms will be considered Priority-1 Trauma - ➤ Head injury with a Glasgow Coma Score < 13 - GCS < 8; lights and siren transport indicated - GCS 9 13; clinical judgment regarding use of lights and siren - ➤ Systolic BP < 90 mmHg - SBP < 110 mmHg for patients > 65-years of age - ➤ Respiratory Rate < 10 or > 29 or need for ventilatory support - Penetrating injury to the head, neck, torso or extremities proximal to the elbow or knee - Chest wall instability (e.g. flail chest) - > Two or more proximal long bone fractures - Crushed, degloved, mangled or pulseless extremity - > Amputation proximal to the wrist or ankle - Pelvic fracture(s) - Open or depressed skull fracture - Spinal injury associated with paralysis - Partial or full thickness (2nd or 3rd degree) burns associated with any of the following: - 25% body surface area - Involvement of face, eyes, ears, hands, feet, or perineum - Burns crossing major joints - Circumferential involvement - High voltage electrical etiology - Associated inhalational injury or major trauma - > Traumatic arrest with signs of life in the field - Maternal arrest with potential for emergent C-section of viable fetus - \ Transport P-1 or P-2 Trauma pediatric patients (< 14 years) to the highest-level pediatric trauma center
+- \ Level I Trauma Center - > Atrium Health Carolinas Medical Center - Atrium Health Levine Children's Hospital at CMC (Pediatric) - \ Level II Trauma Center - Novant Health Presbyterian Medical Center - \ Level III Trauma Center - N/A - Patients categorized as Priority-1 Trauma will be transported to either a LEVEL-I or LEVEL-II designated trauma center in Mecklenburg County - A. The decision between trauma centers will be based on patient preference - B. Patients not expressing a preference or unable to communicate their preference will be transported to the closest trauma center per mapping data - \ Patients with the following injuries or mechanisms will be considered Priority-1 Trauma - Head injury with a Glasgow Coma Score Motor Score < 6 - Patient unable to follow commands - Systolic BP < 90 mmHg - SBP < 110 mmHq for patients > 65-years of age - ➤ Respiratory Rate < 10 or > 29 or need for ventilatory support - ➤ Shock index > 1 - Penetrating injury to the head, neck, torso or extremities proximal to the elbow or knee - Chest wall instability, deformity (e.g., flail chest) - > Two or more proximal long bone fractures - > Crushed, degloved, mangled or pulseless extremity - > Amputation proximal to the wrist or ankle - Pelvic fracture(s) - > Skull deformity, suspected skull fracture - Spinal injury associated with new onset motor or sensory loss - Bleeding requiring tourniquet placement - Partial or full thickness (2nd or 3rd degree) burns associated with any of the following: - 25% body surface area - Involvement of face - Burns crossing major joints - Circumferential involvement - High voltage electrical etiology - Associated inhalational injury or major trauma - > Traumatic arrest with signs of life in the field - Maternal arrest with potential for emergent C-section of viable fetus - \ Transport P-1 or P-2 Trauma pediatric patients (< 14 years) to the highest-level pediatric trauma center

 - 2. Patients categorized as Priority-2 Trauma will only be transported to a designated trauma center (category: I, II, or III) in Mecklenburg County

 - A. The decision between trauma centers will be based on patient preference

 - B. Patients not expressing a preference or unable to communicate their preference will be transported to the closest trauma center per mapping data

 - \ Patients with the following injuries or mechanisms will be considered Priority-2 Trauma

 - > NO Priority-1 criteria present

-- Femur fracture associated with high energy mechanism
+- > Femur fracture associated with high energy mechanism

 - MVC, MCC, pedestrian struck, fall > 10 feet

-- > Falls

-- Adults > 10 feet

-- Pediatrics\ > 10 feet
+- > Falls > 10 feet

 - ➤ High-risk auto crash

 - Intrusion (including roof)

 - > 12 inches into occupant site

 - > 18 inches any site

+- Need for extraction of entrapped patient

 - Ejection from automobile (partial or complete)

 - Death in same passenger compartment

 - Vehicle telemetry data consistent with high risk of injury

+- Child < 9-years of age unrestrained or in unsecured car seat

-- Automobile vs. pedestrian; bicyclist thrown or run over; OR impact > 20 MPH
+- > Pedestrian or bicyclist thrown or run over or struck with significant impact

-- ➤ Motorcycle crash > 20 MPH
+- Rider separated from transport vehicle

+- Motorcycle, ATV, horse, etc.

-- EMS Provider's judgement that patient's injury/condition requires a trauma center
+- > EMS Provider's judgement that patient's injury/condition requires a trauma center

 - Examples:

 - Abdominal handlebar contusion

 - Abdominal seat belt contusion

+- Anticoagulant use with significant trauma

 - Chest trauma with crepitus or subcutaneous air present

+- Pregnancy > 20-weeks gestation

 - Rollover MVC

-- Significant head trauma in patient on anticoagulation
+- Significant burns to hands, feet, perineum

 - \ The medical control physician (or designee) at the hospital receiving any patient(s) categorized as Priority-1 or 2 Trauma will be notified IMMEDIATELY following scene departure